Best Friends (Wilson novel)

-Plot
+Plot summary

-Eleven-year-old girls Gemma Jackson and Alice Barlow have been best friends from birth, ever since they were born on the same day and in the same hospital.
-The two are polar opposites; Gemma is a tomboy who likes playing wild and exciting sports, while Alice is girly and loves ballet and the color pink.
-Despite their differences, the two girls spend almost every day together, and on their birthdays they always wish to stay friends forever.
+The story follows two 11-year-old girls, Gemma Jackson and Alice Barlow, who have been best friends from birth, having been born on the same day and in the same hospital.
+The two are polar opposites; Gemma is shown as a tomboy who likes playing wild and exciting sports, while Alice is depicted as "girly" and loves ballet and the color pink.
+Despite their differences, the two girls spend almost every day together, and on their birthdays they always make a wish to stay friends forever.

 One day, Alice tells Gemma that she and her parents are moving far away to Scotland.
 Gemma and Alice are both devastated at the thought of being separated, but Alice's snobbish mother claims that Alice will make new friends when they move.
 Not wanting this, Alice suggests that she and Gemma run away in disguise - and do so during the leaving party on the day before the move.
 Gemma suggests they catch a train to London.
 On the way they are recognized and sussed out by classmate Billy "Biscuits" McVitie, whose baby sister Polly was baptised that same day at the church that Gemma and Alice passed en-route to the railway station; he tells his mother, who informs Alice's and Gemma's parents who in turn then catch the girls before they can board the train.
 Alice moves away and the girls are separated, and also banned from speaking to each other again.
 Gemma was blamed for the absconding incident.